electric-eloquence/fepper/README.md

 and semi-colons) is perfectly valid as well.

 The UI's viewport resizer buttons are dependent on the values in this file.
-The default values will configure the XS, SM, and MD buttons to resize the viewport to each breakpoint's assigned maximum width.
+The default values will configure the XX, XS, SM, and MD buttons to resize the viewport to each breakpoint's assigned maximum width.
 The LG button will resize the viewport to a width that is greater than `bp_md_max` by the distance between `bp_sm_max` and `bp_md_max`.

 Users have the ability to add, modify, or delete values in this file.
 The UI